 - Men are less likely to access psychological therapies than women: only 36% of referrals to NHS talking therapies are for men

 In addition, men are far more likely than women to go missing, sleep rough, become dependent on alcohol and use drugs frequently.
-Find out more about how mental health problems affect men and women differently on our statistics page.
+Find out more about how mental health problems affect men and women differently.

-While all this can paint a gloomy picture, there is help and support available if you’re worried about your own or someone else’s mental health.
+While all this can paint a gloomy picture, help and support are available if you’re worried about your own or someone else’s mental health.

 Why don’t men talk about mental health?

 Society's expectations and traditional gender roles play a role in why men are less likely to discuss or seek help for their mental health problems.
 We know that gender stereotypes about women – the idea they should behave or look a certain way, for example – can be damaging to them.
-But it’s important to understand that men can be damaged by stereotypes and expectations too.
+But it’s important to understand that stereotypes and expectations can also damage men.

 Men are often expected to be the breadwinners and to be strong, dominant and in control.
 While these aren’t inherently bad things, they can make it harder for men to reach out for help and open up.